How to Report and Pay Independent Contractor Taxes

 You can deduct typical business expenses that you have paid.
-For any expenses, you must have excellent records, made at the time of the expense, to show that it was a business expense and the amount of the expense, in case of an audit.
+For any expenses, you must have excellent records made at the time of the expense to show the business expense and the amount, in case of an audit.
 Here's a list of business tax deductions from A to Z.

 You want to take as many legitimate deductions as you can.
 But you must be able to prove that the money was spent and that it was for business purposes.

 How do I know what expenses are for business?

 The IRS says you can only deduct expenses that have a specific business purpose.
 If you want to deduct expenses, these expenses must be clearly for your business, not personal.
 Also, you must document the expenses with the date, amount, and business purpose.

 Will I have to Pay Quarterly Estimated Tax?

 If your business has a profit, you might need to make estimated payments for your business taxes.
 But, if you have other sources of income, you may be able to increase your the withholding on income from a job to account for the additional income tax and self-employment taxes you might have to pay.
 Just to be clear, the estimated taxes must cover both your federal income taxes and the self-employment tax you owe for Social Security and Medicare.

 First, see if you can increase the amount withheld from your pay from other income sources.
 If you don’t have any withholding amounts to adjust, you may need help to figure out whether you will have to pay estimated taxes on your income as an independent contractor.
 If you have income from the previous year, you can use that as a basis to calculate your estimated tax bill or work with a tax advisor.